What You’ll Learn

 Hover: This should also look similar to the hover state of any single select buttons you have.
 We recommend indicating mouseover on desktop with a subtle change, like a slightly darker background color.

-Note: You may have to add some Extra CSS, such as a background-size and background position.
+Note: You may need to add some Extra CSS, such as a background-size and background position.

 In this case, we have: